garrandall/popular-music-data/tracks/indo-smoke-mista-grimm.md

 Just a proper herb for my chronic illness
 Please, let me go on with my day
 Relax with phat tracks and a real fat J
-Ooh, I think I'm in love
+Oh, I think I'm in love
 Astounded from what it did, sended me far above
 On a fly toke, I can brag for days
 You can't swim with Grimm